Louie B. Felt: Same-sex relationships

 Joseph Felt did not marry Anderson, but in 1889, at a time when Lousie Felt was ill, May moved in to Felt's home.
 As a polygamist, Joseph had two houses, and it is unclear where he spent most of his time.
 Quinn stated that Joseph lived in his other home after May moved in.
 Mitton and James argue that the actual living arrangements of Joseph Felt are difficult to verify because after the 1890 Manifesto polygamous families often sought to obscure their living arrangements.
 After Joseph's death in 1907, Felt and Anderson continued to live together, sleeping in the same bedroom until a few years before Felt was released as Primary president in 1925, when Anderson moved out.
 They were referred to by others as the "David and Jonathan of the Primary", a term they embraced.
-According to Mitton and James, David and Jonathon's relationship in the Bible was not interpreted as a sexual relationship by the LDS Church, but as one of fraternal love.
+According to Mitton and James, David and Jonathan's relationship in the Bible was not interpreted as a sexual relationship by the LDS Church, but as one of fraternal love.